Lucav17/codecademy_project/README.md

 # The Scoop

+I added the database features for YAML.
+I created a database.yaml file and used npm libraries such as yamljs and fs to manage converting yaml to json, json to yaml, and writing to files.
+All test cases are passed.

 ## Project Overview

 In this project, you will build all of the routing and database logic for an article submission web app called The Scoop.